jonthysell/QuickEPUB/README.md

 }
 ```

-This sample code will create an EPUB named "sample.epub" with three sections in its table of contents:
+This sample code will create an EPUB named `sample.epub` with three sections in its table of contents:

 1. Chapter 1
 2. Chapter 2